UNCOILING THE RIVER

 by Kenneth Hesketh

 Uncoiling the River is a work by Kenneth Hesketh for piano and orchestra, co-commissioned by BBC Radio 3 and the Royal Liverpool Philharmonic Orchestra with support from the RVW Trust.
-It was premiered by Clare Hammond with the BBC National Orchestra of Wales and conductor Martyn Brabbins on the 25 January 2019 at the Hoddinott Hall in Cardiff, and will be performed again by the RLPO in January 2020.
+Clare gave the world premiere with the BBC National Orchestra of Wales and Martyn Brabbins in Jan 2019 at the Hoddinott Hall in Cardiff, and performed it again with the RLPO and Vasily Petrenko in Liverpool in Jan 2020.
+BBC Radio 3 broadcast the first performance on the New Music Show in Feb 2020.